What is the Average Settlement for a Car Accident?

 What to Do After a Car Accident

-The most important steps to take after a car accident are to immediately call 911, seek medical attention, call a lawyer and document the scene of the accident.
+The most important steps to take after a car accident are to immediately call 911, seek medical attention, call a lawyer, and document the scene of the accident.
 Failure to document the scene of the accident can cost you thousands in compensation for your injuries.
-By documenting the scene of the accident, you are ensuring that the other party or their insurance company won’t be able to twist any details about the accident, and that you have proper evidence.
+By documenting the scene of the accident, you are ensuring that the other party or their insurance company won’t be able to twist any details about the accident and that you have proper evidence.
 Documentation of any damages done to vehicles, pictures of road marks and debris, and physical injuries sustained are key pieces of evidence to collect.

 Though you might brush off your injuries as nothing worth worrying about, you must call 911 and seek prompt medical assistance.
-A police report needs to be made following the accident, and will help in depicting what happened during the accident.
+A police report needs to be made following the accident and will help in depicting what happened during the accident.
 Getting checked out by a doctor is essential because injuries can be internal, and some external injuries can be easy to overlook.
-Seeking medical attention allows you to have concrete evidence of your injuries, which is helpful when proving causation of the accident.
-Medical reports are factual, permanent and powerful, so it is important to be properly examined after a car accident so that you can receive the highest settlement for your car accident case.
+Seeking medical attention allows you to have concrete evidence of your injuries, which is helpful when proving the causation of the accident.
+Medical reports are factual, permanent, and powerful, so it is important to be properly examined after a car accident so that you can receive the highest settlement for your car accident case.

 How Can My Car Accident Case Win?

 While not everyone will win damages for their case, others are successful.
 It is impossible to say exactly how much someone will receive for their car accident case.
 However, proper documentation of the accident and injuries sustained, plus an experienced personal injury lawyer go a long way in winning a car accident settlement.
-Some cases can be as short as a couple weeks, while others can take months.
+Some cases can be as short as a couple of weeks, while others can take months.
 With the right lawyer on your side though, some cases won’t even have to go to trial due to mediation.
 If you are ready to start fighting for your car accident settlement, feel free to contact the Dixon Injury Firm for more information about your case.